rayan-elidrissi/rayan-elidrissi.github.io/_pages/about.md

   - /about.html
 ---

 I’m a **research intern at Mines Paris - PSL University**, at the **Center for Robotics**.
-Primarily, my background is in computer vision—detection/localization, now working into <span className="text-foreground">vision‑language action models</span> that capture and interpret **human gestures, tools, and know-how**.
+Primarily, my background is in computer vision, now working into <span className="text-foreground">vision‑language action models</span> that capture and interpret **human gestures, tools, and know-how**.

 My research explores how we can bridge **perception, language, and action** to enable systems that efficiently collaborate with humans.
 I’m particularly focused on: